 Observing Sessions are also monthly, and we usually schedule two dates for these.
 A primary date, and if that is clouded out, a secondary date.
-In case both nights are clouded out, we sometimes have a Cloudy Night Session (TBA) where we get together and compare astronomy computer programs or build various pieces of equipment.
 The observing sessions are located at sites away from city lights and provide the opportunity for learning and observing the night sky.
 Observing sessions also provide MAC members with the chance to view through a wide variety of telescopes.
 If you are considering purchasing a telescope, or other equipment, this is the best chance to try before you buy.
 Telescope owners are delighted to have you look through their instruments and to discuss the pros and cons of various types and designs.
-By the way, owning a telescope is not required to be a member of the club!!
+By the way, owning a telescope is not required to be a member of the club!
 Twice each year MAC also has a combination observing session and cookout.

 Over the years, MAC has had access to several public and private sites for observing.
 Unfortunately, over time, many of the sites have become unsuitable.